Akkshat-tech/Account-Management-System/README.md

 All the other files and png's, excel's are the supporting files

-This project is an end semester project for the course CSE100 offered at Ahmedabad University.
+This project is an end semester project for the course "CSE100: Fundamentals of computer Programming" offered at Ahmedabad University.
 This project was made in group of 4.